itsneski/lightning-jet/README.md

 ```bash
 . ~/.profile
 ```
-Test your path by running `jet`.
-Your path is set correctly if you get a help prompt.
-Double-check the `PATH` in `.profile` in case you get an error.
+Test your path by running `jet -v`.
+Your path is set correctly if it prints out help.
+Fix the `PATH` in `~/.profile` in case of an error.

 #### RaspiBlitz